saragarcia6123/DevTeamer/README.md

 1. Client makes request to /auth/login with email/username and password
 2. Server checks existence of user in SQL database
 3. Password is validated using bcrypt
-5. JWT token is generated and sent to email via a link to confirm login with 2FA
+4. JWT token is generated and sent to email via a link to confirm login with 2FA
-6. User clicks the link and request is made to /auth/confirm-login
+5. User clicks the link and request is made to /auth/confirm-login
-7. JWT is validated.
+6. JWT is validated.
-8. A long-lived HTTP-only JWT token is generated
+7. A long-lived HTTP-only JWT token is generated
-9. The token is injected into the response cookie
+8. The token is injected into the response cookie
-10. The client receives the repsonse with the cookie and is now authorised
+9. The client receives the repsonse with the cookie and is now authorised
+10. Subsequent requests made to the API must have credentials included and will be auto authenticated